 - 1 1/2 cups finely chopped yellow onions

 - 10 cloves garlic minced (3 1/2 Tbsp)

 - 1/4 cup extra virgin olive oil

-- Shredded Parmesan or Romano Cheese and basil ribbons , for serving
+- Shredded Parmesan or Romano cheese and chopped basil, for serving

 Pour tomatoes into a medium mixing bowl then crush all of the tomatoes well with your hands, set aside.

 Melt butter in a large pot slightly over medium heat.
 Add onions and saute until softened, about 8 minutes.

 Move onions over to one side of the pan, add garlic to opposite side and saute 1 minute, or until lightly golden and fragrant.